16 South Australia

 Energy and nuclear power

 Recent economic developments in South Australia have focused on debate around securing the state’s economic and energy future as the need to respond to climate change intensifies.
-Following an extreme weather event in October 2016 that left the entire state in blackout for hours, the Weatherill Labor government developed an energy industry policy to safeguard energy supply to homes and businesses in the event of future breakdowns in the existing energy grid.
+South Australia was particularly well-positioned to lead the way in transitioning from fossil fuels to renewables, and did so.[36]
+However, following an extreme weather event in October 2016 that left the entire state in blackout for hours, the Weatherill Labor government developed an energy industry policy to safeguard energy supply to homes and businesses in the event of future breakdowns in the existing energy grid.
 Through public–private partnerships with international energy companies Tesla and Neoen, the government has developed renewable energy infrastructure, further increasing South Australia’s national leadership on renewables and energy innovation.
 The initiatives under Premier Mike Rann institutionalised a nation-leading renewable energy policy and objective to increase renewable energy as a major source of supply.
-As at 2023, approximately 70 per cent of the state’s energy comes from renewable sources.
+As at 2024, 74 per cent of the state’s electricity is generated from renewable sources (wind and solar) and the government aims to have that 100 per cent by 2027.[37]

 Recently governments have attempted to improve South Australia’s economic trajectory by seeking to make significant reforms in energy policy.
 Prior to the Labor government’s loss to the Liberal Party in 2018, Premier Weatherill had sought to explore options to establish a secure dumping site for nuclear waste in South Australia.
 The sequence of events relating to this highly contentious issue exemplified the responsible government principles and processes at the core of the state’s democratic institutions.
 There was a two-year process of a royal commission into SA’s participation in the nuclear fuel cycle and subsequent public consultation through a citizens’ jury.
 The final commission report handed down a decision in 2016 rejecting the idea.
-There also remain both scientific and political questions about the Malinauskas’s government focus on hydrogen energy.
+The Malinauskas government’s focus on hydrogen energy faced a significant setback as the allocated funds were used to help shore up the troubled Whyalla steelworks.

 Privatisation and state ownership

 Despite the potential electoral costs, successive governments have pushed forward with asset sales and outsourcing.
-Most recently, the Weatherill Labor government privatised the Land Titles Office, the Motor Accident Commission, SA Lotteries, and forestry services.
-Further, the Marshall government in 2018 flagged the possibility of privatising some health and criminal justice services, while the Labor opposition claims the Liberals also have SA Water in their sights.
+The Weatherill Labor government privatised the Land Titles Office, the Motor Accident Commission, SA Lotteries, and forestry services.
+Further, the Marshall government in 2018 privatised the Adelaide Remand Centre, and some Liberals in this government also had SA Water in their sights.
 The most controversial instance of privatisation in the South Australian setting, however, was the sale of the Electricity Trust of South Australia (ETSA) in 1999.
 This was the source of the contentious energy politics outlined above.
 Interestingly, it was the conservative Playford government that first established ETSA by nationalising privately-owned electricity assets in 1946.
 Fifty-three years later, it was Olsen’s Liberal government that broke up and sold the state-owned electricity suppliers, despite previous assurances to voters that such a sale would not occur.
 The ETSA privatisation would not have gone forward, however, without the support of two Labor members of the Legislative Council ‘crossing the floor’ to support the sale.

 Conclusions